-In an interview with Mary Ann Baynton, the Program Director for the Great-West Life Centre for Mental Health in the Workplace (about to have its 10th anniversary), I asked her what the most significant changes have been in regard to psychological health in the workplace over the past decade.
+I asked Mary Ann Baynton, the Program Director for the Great-West Life Centre for Mental Health in the Workplace, what the most significant changes have been regarding psychological health in the workplace over the past decade.

 “When we talk about workplace mental health, we are not talking about people with depression.
 We are talking about the mental energy of your employees to do their best work.
 It is a really good business tactic to maximize mental energy,” says Baynton.

-Finding our own way to flourish and be resilient as leaders, and helping our teams and organizations find theirs is one of our most important jobs.
+Leaders can choose to have a culture that is so busy and exhausting that people are constantly stressed and not able to contribute their best.
+Or, we can create a culture where continual renewal and resilience are possible.
+Finding our own way to flourish and be resilient as leaders and helping our teams and organizations find theirs is one of our most important jobs.

-The downward cycle seen in many workplaces of being over-extended and exhausted decreases mental energy and changes the culture in negative ways.
-As stress levels rise, creativity and innovation drop; and as energy drops, we are more apt to misread communication from others and to respond negatively.
-These cycles can lead to burnout for individuals, and slow death for organizations.
+The downward cycle seen in many workplaces of being over-extended and exhausted decreases mental energy and changes the culture negatively.
+As stress levels rise, creativity and innovation drop, and as energy drops, we are more apt to misread communication from others and to respond negatively.
+These cycles can lead to burnout for individuals and slow death for organizations.

 An example of an initiative focused on improving fairness is the “Are you an Ally?” campaign, introduced at Sinai Health.
-This initiative teaches people how to be an ally to anyone who may feel they are being discriminated against or are in a psychologically unsafe situation.
+This initiative teaches people how to be an ally to anyone who may feel discriminated against or in a psychologically unsafe situation.

 They also place high importance on balance.
-In an interview I did with Melissa Barton, the Director of Organizational Development & Healthy Workplace at Sinai Health, and she lists the Standard as one of her most highly recommended tools.
-She says that they particularly use the Stress & Satisfaction Offset Scale, which is embedded in the risk assessment part of the Standard to get conversations going about the balance between effort, reward, demand and control in their workplace.
+In an interview I did with Melissa Barton, past Director of Organizational Development & Healthy Workplace at Sinai Health, she listed the Standard as one of her most highly recommended tools.
+She says that they mainly use the Stress & Satisfaction Offset Scale, which is embedded in the risk assessment part of the Standard, to get conversations going about the balance between effort, reward, demand, and control in their workplace.

 Here are some questions to reflect on about your leadership practices and how they impact the psychological health of your workplace: